 Caregiving was never meant to be a solo mission.
 Stepping back might be the most courageous, loving act you can do.
 It says: This matters too much to burn out.

-What if my family thinks I’m abandoning my parent?
+What if my family thinks I’m abandoning my parents?

 Reframe the conversation.
 Say, “I’m doing this so I can keep showing up in a healthy way.
 I’m not leaving—I’m shifting.”